Explore fashion as a complex cultural phenomenon

 Major Requirements (42 Credits)

-Foundation Courses (12 Credits)
+Foundation Courses (12 credits)

 AHT 103 Introduction to Art History and Visual Culture II: High Renaissance to Contemporary Art